MHuiG/MiniValine/.github/FAQ.md

 ### 6.Try it.

 The author uses a `Python` script to generate index.json here.
-Friends who have the ability to try it.
+The friends who have the ability to try it.

 Modify `FilePath` please.